08jne01/Fractal-Clock/README.md

 # Fractal-Clock

-This is a fractal clock.
 It simply takes a regular analogue clock then on the end's of each hands it plops a new clock but slightly smaller.
 This is one iteration.
 You can repeat this step but many times and you build some interesting fractals depending on what the local time is.